What I think about Dragon Professional Individual 15 after many years of using dragon naturally speaking programs.

 Things I consider to be cons with dragon professional individual 15.

 There are some little bugs afflicting the software.
 Like most new versions of a program, these little bugs will surely be ironed out.
-One bug I noticed is the duplication of initial alphabets of words.
+One bug I noticed is the duplication of the initial alphabets of words.
 This happens when you restart dictation after a long pause but also happens randomly, so I don’t really know what triggers it.

 Dragon 15 takes away the possibility to drag an audio file into DragonPad and have it automatically start a transcription from voice to text right there on the screen.
 This was one of the most useful features from me in Dragon 13.
 I didn’t have to deal with opening up different settings and finding the file I want to transcribe like I have to do with version 15.
-I could simply command Dragon to open up its pad and then drag my audio file which I dictated into my digital voice recorder into any whitespace of the dragon pad and Dragon immediately started to transcribe that audio file into text.
+I could simply command Dragon to open up its pad and then drag my audio file which I dictated into my digital voice recorder into any white space of the dragon pad and Dragon immediately started to transcribe that audio file into text.

-Dragon 15 now does the play transcription process behind-the-scenes.
+Dragon 15 now does the play transcription process behind the scenes.
 You can still see the cursor occupied sometimes, but you’re allowed to do other things as well during transcription.
 So while you had to leave the computer alone for the time it took to transcribe into Dragon naturally speaking 13, you can now continue with other work while Dragon 15 is transcribing.